 The 80:20 Dual Language Program Model uses two languages for literacy and content instruction.
 In U-46, students learn school subjects through both English and Spanish instruction.
 The goal is the development of bilingualism and biliteracy skills, as well as positive cross-cultural skills.
 The 80:20 Dual Language Program Model is for non-English background students (with a Spanish home language) who qualify and are eligible to receive English Language Learning services.
 School District U-46's Board of Education adopted the 80:20 Dual Language Program in July 2014.
-It includes Dual Language programming from preschool through 12th grade.
+It includes Dual Language programming from preschool through grade 12.
 The Dual Language program mirrors and honors the linguistic and cultural diversity of our learning community.
 Students are able to develop high levels of academic and language proficiency in their home and target languages.
-The District's adopted curricula are taught through interactive approaches that ensure students learn academic content while developing both languages.
+The district's adopted curricula are taught through interactive approaches that ensure students learn academic content while developing both languages.

-This is an enrichment program for all students, and non-English learners are invited to participate according to the selection criteria established by the District at sites that offer Two-Way Dual Language classrooms.
+This is an enrichment program for all students, and non-English learners are invited to participate according to the selection criteria established by the district.

-TRANSITIONAL PROGRAM OF INSTRUCTION/ENGLISH AS A SECOND LANGUAGE AT THE ELEMENTARY AND SECONDARY LEVELS
+TRANSITIONAL PROGRAM OF INSTRUCTION/ENGLISH AS A SECOND LANGUAGE AT THE ELEMENTARY & SECONDARY LEVELS

 The Transitional Program of Instruction (TPI) is a mandated program to serve eligible students from low-incidence language backgrounds, as established by the Illinois Administrative Code Part 228.
-The program, which provides instruction in the English language using Sheltered English Instruction, offers support from preschool through 12th grade to help students succeed in academic subjects and learn English.
+The program, which provides instruction in the English language using Sheltered English Instruction, offers support from preschool through grade 12 to help students succeed in academic subjects and learn English.
 The goal is to transition students into the general education program.
-The classes in the English as a Second Language program count toward graduation requirements for high school level students.
+The classes in the English as a Second Language program count toward graduation requirements for high school-level students.